Phendimetrazine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, diabetes, heart valve disease, or high blood pressure.
+- Tell your doctor if you have kidney disease, diabetes, heart valve disease, or high blood pressure.

 Possible Side Effects While Using This Medicine: